October 21, 2021

 - MSPs can perform instant virtualization of their clients' systems in the Datto Cloud in seconds and get clients up and running in minutes - not days.

-- Datto Continuity for Microsoft Azure is built with multiple layers of safety to ensure backups can be recovered.
+- Datto Backup for Microsoft Azure is built with multiple layers of safety to ensure backups can be recovered.

 - All backups are application-consistent, meaning applications running in the affected VMs like SQL Server will be able to recover with referential integrity.